 2. Set Benchmarks

 You also need to set benchmarks for the meaning behind responses.
-For example, say you’re sending our health community surveys in order to learn about whether residents’ have easy access to healthcare.
+For example, say you’re sending out health community surveys in order to learn about whether residents have easy access to healthcare.
 You’ll base this on the proximity of the closest healthcare facility to their residence.
 Benchmarking will help you determine what’s good (less than 3 miles), what’s average (between three and five miles), and what’s bad (over five miles).

 3. Choose Your Target Community